spree/spree/guides/content/developer/deployment/ansible-ubuntu.md

     cap install

 This sets up the basic Capistrano files within the application that we need to deploy.
 The `ansible-rails-app` repository contains a `deploy.rb` which you can use as a starting point within your application.

+Before you do anything else, uncomment these three lines in `Capfile:

+    require 'capistrano/bundler'
+    require 'capistrano/rails/assets'
+    require 'capistrano/rails/migrations'

-Configure `config/deploy/production.rb` to point to the correct server, and then run this command to deploy:
+Then configure `config/deploy/production.rb` to point to the correct server, and finally run this command to deploy:

     bundle exec cap production deploy